b-2-r/practical-binary-analysis/Solutions/chapter7/exercise3/README.md

 I'm a victim!
 $ netstat -ap tcp | grep victim tcp        0      0 *:19484    *:*    LISTEN    10662/victim
-$ ./ps-modified # the victim process isn't visible [...]
+$ # The victim process is hidden in all of the following ps outputs:
+$ ./ps-modified
+[...]
-$ ./ps-modified aux # the victim process isn't visible [...]
+$ ./ps-modified aux
+[...]
-$ ./ps-modified -e # the victim process isn't visible [...]
+$ ./ps-modified -e
+[...]
-$ ./ps-modified -ef # the victim process isn't visible [...]
+$ ./ps-modified -ef
+[...]
-$ ./ps-modified f (invokes readproctab2) # the victim process isn't visible [...]
+$ ./ps-modified f (invokes readproctab2)
+[...]